 I’m not a violent person by any stretch, but, damn, when you put so much heart, time and intensity into something and then it vanishes into thin air, you need to throw something.
 Think of those who don’t back up 100′s of pages of a book they’ve been writing for a year or more and lose it in one fell swoop – forever.

 Now I pay for an online backup service.
 It’s more than worth it.
 Don’t get me wrong, I always had backup before that, I just put it off for a few months, unconsciously..never thinking it would happen so quickly.
-What are the chances?
+What were the chances?

 The worst part is, only those 5 creations were annihilated.
 Most of the so-so potential post photos were recovered or partially recovered.
 It freakin’ figures.